ekohe/wulin_master/README.md

 #### Grid and Panel options in screen

-This has been explained in 'Grid configuration/Configuration for different screens' part, the option you set for a panel or a grid in this screen class will be valid only in this screen.
+This has been explained in 'Grid configuration/Configuration section, describing the different screens'.
+The option you set for a panel or a grid in this screen class will be valid only in this screen.

 #### Master-Detail grids

-In many cases, we need to display 2 grids in one screen whose model relationship is `belong_to` and `has_many`, we have built a helper method `master_grid` in wulin_master gem to enable you to easily implement this.
-Eg, you want to show `AuthorGrid` and `PostGrid` in one screen, when select one author in `AuthorGrid`, the `PostGrid` will show his/her posts.
+In many cases, we need to display two grids in one screen whose model relationship is `belong_to` and `has_many`.
+We have built a helper method `master_grid` in the wulin_master gem to enable you to easily implement this.
+Eg, you want to show `AuthorGrid` and `PostGrid` in one screen. w
+When one author is selected in `AuthorGrid`, the `PostGrid` will show his/her posts.

 ```ruby
 class ArticleScreen < WulinMaster::Screen